Dasharo/docs/docs/unified-test-documentation/dasharo-security/20F-me-neuter.md

 1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
 1. Enter the `Dasharo System Features` menu using the arrow keys and Enter.
-1. Enter the `Dasharo Security Options` submenu.
+1. Enter the `Intel Management Engine Options` submenu.
-1. Verify that the `DME HAP disable` option is state `off` - if not, using the arrow keys and `Enter`, choose option `off`.
+1. Verify that the `Intel ME mode` option is state `Enabled` - if not, using the arrow keys and `Enter`, choose option `Enabled`.
 1. Press `F10` to save the changes.
 1. If necessary - press `Y` to confirm saving the changes.
 1. Go back to the main menu using the `ESC` key.